-In alignment with the Age-Friendly DC Task Force recommendations, up to five prioritization scoring points will be awarded for projects that include units designed and reserved for seniors (55+), including assisted living and intergenerational housing units.
-The required market studymust demonstrate sufficient demand for any, or projects with at least 30 percent of the units meeting Type A accessibility requirements.
-Type A units are adaptable units that arerestricted can allow seniors and others with mobility issues to a specific population.age in place.
-Maximum points will be awarded to projects that reserve at least 50%80 percent of the units for seniors (55+), and in which all senior units meet the universal design standards.
-Up to fiveprioritizationPrioritization scoring points will be awarded for projects that include units designed and reserved for visual or musical artists.
+In alignment with the Age-Friendly DC Task Force recommendations, prioritization scoring points will be awarded for projects that include units designed and reserved for seniors (55+), including assisted living and intergenerational housing units, or projects with at least 30 percent of the units meeting Type A accessibility requirements.
+Type A units are adaptable units that can allow seniors and others with mobility issues to age in place.
+Maximum points will be awarded to projects that reserve at least 80 percent of the units for seniors (55+), and in which all senior units meet the universal design standards.
+Prioritization scoring points will be awarded for projects that include units designed and reserved for visual or musical artists.
 A total of five points will be awarded in this demographic category.
 The required market study must demonstrate sufficient demand for any units that are restricted to a specific population.